-There are 44.36 ml in a standard 1.5-ounce shot.
 One US fluid ounce is 29.57 ml.
-So to convert fluid ounces to ml, multiply the ounces by 29.57.
+So, to convert fluid ounces to ml, multiply the ounces by 29.57.
 Remember that how many ml in a shot depends on the shot being poured.
 If it’s a 1-ounce shot, there are 29.57 ml in a shot.
 The conversions can get confusing, but once you know your standard pours it gets easier.

 How Many Ounces and Shots In a 750 ML Liquor Bottle?

 This is the bottle of liquor most people think of when they ask how many shots are in a bottle of liquor.
-It’s pretty much the standard alcohol bottle size and what you'll most use for well liquor.
+It’s pretty much the standard alcohol bottle size and what you'll most use for all your options of well liquor.
 It’s also called a 5th of alcohol and is the most common size you'll see in online liquor sales.

 How Many Ounces in 750 ML?

 There are 25.36 ounces in a 750 ml bottle.
 It's the most common liquor bottle size out there.
-But, when people ask "how many ounces in 750 ml?" they're usually trying to figure out the quantity of a standard drink measure they can get out of a 750 ml bottle, right?
+But, when people ask: "how many ounces in 750 ml?" they're usually trying to figure out the quantity of a standard drink measure they can get out of a 750 ml bottle, right?
 And that depends on the size of the shots being poured.
-So keep on reading.
+So, keep on reading.